manheim/terraform-pipeline/docs/TerraformDirectoryPlugin.md

 It works by appending `-chdir=<directory>` to the end of any Terraform command run by terraform-pipeline.
 You can either specify a directory when initializing the plugin, or it will default to the `./terraform/` directory.

 ### Terraform Version Notes
 Previous versions of this plugin would append the directory to the end of the Terraform commands.
-This practice has been removed as of Terraform 0.15 and replaced with the `-chdir` argument.
+This has been removed as of Terraform 0.15 and replaced with the `-chdir` argument.

 ```
 // Jenkinsfile